 - Event Communications Manager Assistant

 - Social Media Assistants, Copywriters, Editors, Marketing Associates

 - Event Operations Manager Assistant

 - Gift Attendants, Goal Meter Attendant, Auction/Game Attendants.

 Recruiting volunteers is an ongoing campaign regardless of your current efforts.
 However, in having collected the information from them, it should be apparent which areas the volunteers are interested in supporting and assisting.

-Your Donor Database (CRM) should have collected a lot of information about every donor, including the contribution amounts and their willingness to serve in a volunteer capacity.
+Your donor management system should have collected a lot of information about every donor, including the contribution amounts and their willingness to serve in a volunteer capacity.
 From this list, you can identify past and current donors who may be willing to serve as Fundraising Event volunteers.